olahop/city-bike-dsl/README.md

 #### Mechanic Viewpoint

 This viewpoint consists of a single tree representation - ServiceReportTree.
 The view consists of a list of the bikes in the current city, sorted by longest time since last service.
+Note that the lastService-timestamp of the bikes and the threshold distinguishing red and blue bikes are simplified to demonstrate the functionality of the DSL.
 Within each bike node of the tree, are the service reports related to the bike.

 It is possible to create a new service report for a bike by right clicking and selecting "Create Service Report".
 The new service report, along with other service reports can then be edited with the use of the customized properties panel.
 The specific features of this panel is mentioned in the [CustomProperties section](#CustomProperties).